reactioncommerce/docs/guides/create-graphql-mutation.md

    > NOTE: For large plugins, you can split to multiple `.graphql` files and export a multi-item array.

-1. In the `.graphql` file, add your mutation within `extend type Mutation { }`.
+- In the `.graphql` file, add your mutation within `extend type Mutation { }`.
 Add an `extend type Mutation` section near the top if the file doesn't have it yet.
-1. Follow [the Relay recommendations](https://facebook.github.io/relay/graphql/mutations.htm) for mutation input arguments, which is to have only one argument named `input` that takes an input type that is the capitalized mutation name plus the suffix "Input", and to return a type that is the capitalized mutation name plus the suffix "Payload".
+- Follow [the Relay recommendations](https://facebook.github.io/relay/graphql/mutations.htm) for mutation input arguments, which is to have only one argument named `input` that takes an input type that is the capitalized mutation name plus the suffix "Input", and to return a type that is the capitalized mutation name plus the suffix "Payload".

    Example: `addAccountEmailRecord(input: AddAccountEmailRecordInput!): AddAccountEmailRecordPayload`

-1. Add the Input and Payload types to the schema.
+- Add the Input and Payload types to the schema.
 Both must have `clientMutationId: String` field and may have any other fields as necessary.
 The mutation response payload should include whatever object was mutated.
-1. Document your mutation, the new types, and all fields in those types using string literals.
-See [Documenting a GraphQL Schema](../guides/developers-guide/core/developing-graphql.md#documenting-a-graphql-schema).
+- Document your mutation, the new types, and all fields in those types using string literals.
-1. If not already done, register your schemas in the plugin's `index.js` file:
+- If not already done, register your schemas in the plugin's `index.js` file:

     ```js
     import schemas from "./schemas";